 - 8 leftover or cooked roast potatoes, cut into small chunks

 - 0.5 cauliflower, broken into florets, then cooked

-200g cooked ham, cut into cooked 1cm cubes
+- 200 g cooked Jersey Royal or baby new potatoes, cut into cooked 1cm cubes

-Next, add the crumbled stock cube, water, cubed ham and a generous dash of pepper, then bring to the boil.
-Stir well, cover with the lid and cook over a low heat for 20 minutes.
+- Next, add the crumbled stock cube, water, cubed ham and a generous dash of pepper, then bring to a boil.
+Stir well, cover with the lid and cook over low heat for 20 minutes.

-Serve the hash in deep bowls, each topped with a fried egg
+- Serve the hash in deep bowls, topped with a fried egg

 Add ingredients from Vickery TV straight to your favourite online supermarket